anuj-kapil/auditrisk/RMD/auditrisk.md

 without proper documentation, a reader will be left with no choice but to write their own version of function, making the existing code redundant.
-Again, this is not an immediate issue but over time it might pose as an audit risk and the code becoming redundant.
+Again, this is not an immediate issue but over time it might pose as a risk of the code becoming redundant.
 Even though the supporting report has some form of documentation, code itself is not self explanatory.